Revision: Defending Brain Mapping, fMRI, and Discovery Science

 Silva MA, See AP, Essayed WI, Golby AJ, Tie Y. Challenges and techniques for presurgical brain mapping with functional MRI.
 Neuroimage Clin 2018; 17: 794-803.

 This blog post was initiated by Dr. Vince Calhoun, director of the Tri-institutional Center for Translational Research in Neuroimaging and Data Science and of Georgia State University, Georgia Institute of Technology, and Emory University.
-Vince shot me an email asking if I saw this editorial in Brain by Dimitri Kullman (Brain, Volume 143, Issue 4, April 2020, Page 1045) dating apps with the most users.
+Vince shot me an email asking if I saw this editorial in Brain by Dimitri Kullman (Brain, Volume 143, Issue 4, April 2020, Page 1045) https://academic.oup.com/brain/article/143/4/1045/5823483.
 He also made the suggestion that we write something together as a counterpoint.
 I heartily agreed.
 While there are many valid criticisms of fMRI and brain mapping in general, this particular editorial struck me as uninformed, myopic and cynical – thus requiring a response.
 I usually err on the side of giving the benefit of the doubt when reading or hearing of a different opinion, but my first visceral reaction to reading this article was simply: “Wow…” Vince and I quickly got to work and within a week submitted the below counterpoint to Brain.

 Rebuttal to Editorial (Brain, Volume 143, Issue 4, April 2020, Page 1045)